- What is retail logistics?

 While human workers will remain an essential part of logistics, retailers have the opportunity to boost productivity and minimise risk by investing in artificial intelligence.

 AI can help retailers predict trends and generate more accurate forecasts than human experts.
-One of the biggest AI trends expected to hit the ground running in 2022 is collaborative robots, which will be especially useful during peak season.
+One of the biggest AI trends to hit the ground running in 2023 is collaborative robots, which will be especially useful during peak season.
 They can plug the gaps in your workforce and eliminate the need to hire seasonal staff.

 Collaborative robots can also increase picking and packing efficiency, help organise inventory and scale operations relative to business needs.